-- 1. Manage infection and hazard control protocol consistent with published professional guidelines. - 2.
-Perform a variety of instrument transfers. - 3.
-Assist with gathering of dental records (photographs, radiographs, impressions, etc.). - 4.
-Identify the different dental specialties. - 5.
-Demonstrate knowledge and skills in the identification of specialty instruments and their functions. - 6.
-Demonstrate knowledge and skills in assembling tray setups for various procedures. - 7.
-Discuss the different skills required for assisting in different specialty practices. - 8.
-Identify accommodations and treatment modifications for special needs patients. - 9.
-Identify accommodations and treatment modifications for geriatric patients. - 10.
-Attend periodic seminars, to be scheduled by instructor for discussion of clinical experiences.
+- 1. Manage infection and hazard control protocols consistent with published professional guidelines. - 2.
+Perform a variety of instrument transfers and assist with gathering dental records, including photographs, radiographs, and impressions. - 3.
+Identify the different dental specialties and associate specialty instruments and their specific functions. - 4.
+Prepare tray setups for various procedures and demonstrate other skills required for assisting in different specialty practices. - 5.
+Identify and accommodate treatment modifications for special needs patients. - 6.
+Identify and accommodate treatment modifications for geriatric patients. - 7.
+Achieve at least 75% of participation standards by actively engaging in clinical experience seminars and through discussions and collaborative activities.